Cover version

-In popular music, a cover version, cover song, remake, revival, or simply cover, is a new performance or recording by a musician other than the original performer or composer of the song.
+In popular music, a cover version, cover song, remake, revival, or simply cover is a new performance or recording by a musician other than the original performer or composer of the song.
 Originally, it referred to a version of a song released around the same time as the original in order to compete with it.
 Now, it refers to any subsequent version performed after the original.

 History

 The term "cover" goes back decades when cover version originally described a rival version of a tune recorded to compete with the recently released (original) version.
 Examples of records covered include Paul Williams' 1949 hit tune "The Hucklebuck" and Hank Williams' 1952 song "Jambalaya".
 Both crossed over to the popular hit parade and had numerous hit versions.
 Before the mid-20th century, the notion of an original version of a popular tune would have seemed slightly odd – the production of musical entertainment was seen as a live event, even if it was reproduced at home via a copy of the sheet music, learned by heart or captured on a gramophone record.
-In fact, one of the principal objects of publishing sheet music was to have a composition performed by as many artists as possible.
+In fact, one of the principal objectives of publishing sheet music was to have a composition performed by as many artists as possible.
 This made the song more important than the performing artist and rival cover or 'copycat' versions would vie for success.

 In previous generations, some artists made very successful careers of presenting revivals or reworkings of once-popular tunes, even out of doing contemporary cover versions of current hits.
 Since the 1950s, musicians now play what they call "cover versions" (the reworking, updating, or interpretation) of songs as a tribute to the original performer or group.
 Using familiar material (such as evergreen hits, standard tunes or classic recordings) is an important method of learning music styles.
 Until the mid-1960s most albums, or long playing records, contained a large number of evergreens or standards to present a fuller range of the artist's abilities and style.
 (See, for example, Please Please Me.)
 Artists might also perform interpretations ("covers") of a favorite artist's hit tunes for the simple pleasure of playing a familiar song or collection of tunes.

-Today three broad types of entertainers depend on cover versions for their principal repertoire:
+Today, three broad types of entertainers depend on cover versions for their principal repertoire: